Meet Ranvir Singh – Strictly Come Dancing 2020 contestant and Good Morning Britain presenter

 Everything you need to know about Ranvir Singh, the Good Morning Britain presenter putting on her dancing shoes for Strictly 2020.

-And turns out Singh has received some helpful words of advice from a former member of the Strictly Come Dancing line-up.
-Well, maybe helpful is the wrong word.
-Speaking recently to RadioTimes.com, Singh revealed that fellow GMB host Susanna Reid has been sending warning messages her way.
+“This week two malarkey is really hard,” she admitted.
+“You’ve got hardly any days and you are learning a whole new dance!”

-“Susanna keeps saying to me in like a really sensible tone, ‘Ranvir you have no idea what’s about to happen.’
-She’s like, ‘You have no idea and it’s like a whirlwind.’”
-Singh said.
+This weekend presenter will be hoping to build on her performance in week one of the show, which saw her sit joint third on the Strictly Come Dancing leaderboard – tied on points with fellow members of the Strictly Come Dancing line-up Caroline Quentin and Nicola Adams.

-Now paired up with Giovanni Pernice (one of this year’s Strictly Come Dancing professionals), Singh is set to take on the ballroom in the series’ first live show this weekend.
+Paired up with Giovanni Pernice (one of this year’s Strictly Come Dancing professionals), Ranvir will be hoping to prove she has what it takes to go all the way and lift the Glitterball trophy.

 Who is Ranvir Singh?